berkshelf/berkshelf/_includes/index.md

 If the Chef Server provisioner is used, cookbooks will be uploaded to a Chef Server before the provisioning process begins.

-#### Specifying a Knife config

-The Chef Server used for uploading cookbooks or retrieving cookbooks from a `chef_api` location specified with the `:knife` value is by default located at `~/.chef/knife.rb`.
-This can be overridden by setting a value for `config_path`

-    require 'berkshelf/vagrant'

-    Vagrant::Config.run do |config|
-      config.berkshelf.config_path = "~/.chef/other_knife.rb"
-    end

-The `config_path` attribute expects a path to a Knife configuration which contains valid credentials to a Chef API.

 #### Setting a Berksfile location

 By default, the Berkshelf Vagrant plugin will assume that the Vagrantfile is located in the same directory as a Berksfile.
 If your Berksfile is located in another directory you can override this behavior